WoSai/shouqianba-doc/en/api/transaction/appendix.md

 <font color="green">CANCELED</font> | <font color="red">The order has been successfully canceled by client</font>
 <font color="green">CANCEL_ERROR</font>	 | <font color="red">Cancellation by client has failed and the transaction's result is unknown</font>

+# The final status of order are below:
+- PAID
+- PAY_CANCELED
+- REFUNDED
+- PARTIAL_REFUNDED
+- CANCELED

 ### Transaction Status

 Value | Description | Indication